-Off-street parking not contained within the building is encouraged to be placed in the rear of the building or Figure 3.16: Shared parking between uses underground to reduce the visibility and impact on safety of the pedestrian environment.
+Off-street parking not contained within the building is encouraged to be placed in the rear of the building or underground to reduce the visibility and impact on safety of the pedestrian environment.
 In the case of a larger development such as a grocery store or big box store, which would require a larger number of parking spaces, parking must be placed as follows:

-- A. Parking lot frontages along main streets must not be greater than 50 percent of the lot's frontage. - B. Parking lots must not be located at corners of main street intersections. - C. Parking lots should be shared between uses with connected driveways at grade (See Figure 3.16). - D. Parking lots should be broken down into cells or smaller pods of 100 spaces or less divided by areas of open space, landscape or pedestrian amenities and facilities. - E. Parking lot perimeters should be adequately buffered through landscape plantings that soften the visual impact of the vehicular use area (See Figure 3.17).
+- A. Parking lot frontages along main streets must not be greater than 50 percent of the lot's frontage. - B. Parking lots must not be located at corners of main street intersections. - C. Parking lots should be shared between uses with connected driveways at grade (See Figure 3.18). - D. Parking lots should be broken down into cells or smaller pods of 100 spaces or less divided by areas of open space, landscape or pedestrian amenities and facilities. - E. Parking lot perimeters should be adequately buffered through landscape plantings that soften the visual impact of the vehicular use area (See Figure 3.19). - F. All parking lot areas shall be well lit to maintain a safe environment per existing Village codes and regulations.